CESNET/metacentrum-user-docs/docs/advanced/containers/index.md

     │
     └── TE-Tools/ # Dfam TE Tools is a container that includes RepeatMasker, RepeatModeler, and coseg

-Singularity images (.sif files) in each folder can be listed by ls command.
-For example ls /cvmfs/singularity.metacentrum.cz/NGC/
+Singularity images (.sif files) in each folder can be listed by `ls` command, e.g. `ls /cvmfs/singularity.metacentrum.cz/NGC/`.

 ### Basic usecases